harsimransingh212/Currency-Converter/README.md

 Features:-
 Real-Time Conversion: Convert between multiple currencies with the latest exchange rates.
 Historical Data: View historical exchange rates to analyze trends.
-Favorite Currencies: Save your most frequently used currency pairs for quick access.
+Favourite Currencies: Save your most frequently used currency pairs for quick access.
-User-Friendly Interface: A clean and intuitive interface that makes currency conversion easy
+User-Friendly Interface: A clean and intuitive interface that makes currency conversion easy.